shikari1337/admin_redfit/DEPLOYMENT.md

 ```

 **Important:**
-- Replace `[username]` with your actual server username
+- The `root` path is set to `/var/www/admin/dist` to match your server structure
-- Replace `admin.redfit.in` with your actual admin domain
+- Replace `admin.redfit.in` with your actual admin domain if different
-- Adjust SSL certificate paths if using a different provider
+- SSL certificate paths will be auto-configured by certbot

 Enable the site: